Falling Limbs and More: 10 Ways to Protect Your Roof from Damage

 Excessive missing granules, missing or broken shingles, nails popping up from the roof, and sags in the roof are all areas of concern.

 Talk to a professional about repairs as soon as they are noticed.
-Waiting on repairs could cause further damage to the roof (and to your bank account!).
+Waiting on repairs could cause further damage to the roof (and to your bank account!) and require replacing the roof instead.

 8. Reseal Flashing and Problem Areas